kodcdangky/kodcdangky.github.io/blog0-reversed-enumerate.md

         my_list[index]
 third = perf_counter()

-print(second - first) # double reversed() in a zip()
+print(second - first) # double-reversed()-in-a-zip()'s time
-print(third - second) # only reversing index
+print(third - second) # only reversing index approach's time
 ```

 Same list, slightly different loop.
 Per loop we will look up the current element 10 times, over 10 million loops we will have done 100 million look-ups, which seems reasonable to me.

 On my computer, there's a clear difference between the two, with `zip()` taking the cake once again, needing only about 80% - 85% the time it takes for the other approach to finish.
-So until I find another approach, I must crown this `zip()` approach as the best way to technically, loop through a reversed enumerate of a collection.
+So until I find a better approach, I must crown this `zip()` approach as the best way to technically, loop through a reversed enumerate of a collection.